Jeffrey-S-Smith/reading-notes-301/class-11.md

 They usually have not-really-useful management tools or console access.” -“https://pandorafms.com/blog/nosql-vs-sql-key-differences/"

 ## Things I want to know more about
+  This is the section on SQL and NoSql and what is the differences in both of them and how they work.
+Also the disadvantages and advantages in both.
 ## Bookmark and Review

 [nosql vs sql. by The Geek Stuff](https://www.thegeekstuff.com/2014/01/sql-vs-nosql-db/?utm_source=tuicool),